-- Offering data containers plus corresponding functionality - ► e.g. Time series pd.Series and their notorious functions (i.e. rolling-"whatever"-you-want function) - ► Many SQL-like data operations (group, merge) - ► Interface to a large variety of file formats (Nobody has heard about all of them!) - ► Data interface/API to many data repositories (Yahoo Finance, FRED)
+- Python data analysis library - ► Offering data containers plus corresponding functionality - DataFrame object for data manipulation - time series pd.
+Series and their notorious functions (i.e. rolling-"whatever"-you-want function) - many SQL-like data operations (group, merge, join) - Tools for reading and writing data and interface to a large variety of file formats (nobody has heard about all of them!) - Data interface/API to many data repositories (Yahoo Finance, FRED)